richardlett/GALATIC/README.md

 Notice that multiplication has a left input type `T`, a right input type `U`, and an output type `V`.
 Addition has `V` as both an input and an output.

-An example follows where multiplication and addition are defined canoically using doubles.
+An example follows where multiplication and addition are defined canonically using doubles.

 The `__device__` annotation is required.
 The `__host__` annotation is needed in if you would like to verify against a CPU SpGEMM implementaiton.